kevoreilly/CAPEv2/docs/book/src/usage/utilities.rst

 Utilities
 =========

-Cuckoo comes with a set of pre-built utilities to automate several common tasks.
+CAPE comes with a set of pre-built utilities to automate several common tasks.
 You can find them under the "utils" folder.
+There more utilities than documented

 .. _cleanup-utility:

 Cleanup utility
 ===============

-Use :ref:`./cuckoo.py --clean` instead which *also* takes care of cleaning sample and task information from MySQL and PostgreSQL databases.
+Use :ref:`./utils/cleaner.py -h` instead which *also* takes care of cleaning sample and task information from MySQL and PostgreSQL databases.
 This utility will also delete all data from the configured MongoDB or ElasticSearch databases.